Frequently asked questions

 In some economies, respondents have stressed that the external connection works take a long time because approvals such as excavation permits have to be obtained.
 Also, excavation permits were identified as a major source of delays in conducting the external connection works.
 For this reason, by including a separate procedure on excavation permits, the getting electricity indicators illustrate the burden on the customer when the customer or the contractor has to obtain an excavation permit.
 Also, the indicators highlight whether interactions between the utility and public agencies are streamlined when the utility obtains the excavation permit by recording the time and cost associated with this step but not a separate procedure.

 The getting electricity indicators record both the de jure and the de facto situation in an economy.
-Every procedure required by law or necessary in practice is included, whether it must be completed by the customer, their contractor or a third party on their behalf.
+Every procedure that is either required by law or usually necessary in practice is included, whether it must be completed by customers or their contractors.

 To offer a more complete view of the electricity sector, Doing Business broadened the scope of the getting electricity indicators in 2015 to include two new measures: the reliability of supply and transparency of tariffs index and the price of electricity.
 The reliability of supply and transparency of tariffs index encompasses quantitative data on the duration and frequency of power outages as well as qualitative information on the mechanisms put in place by the utility for reporting power outages and restoring power supply; the reporting relationship between the utility and the regulator for power outages; the transparency and accessibility of tariffs; and whether the utility faces a financial deterrent aimed at limiting outages (such as a requirement to compensate customers or pay fines when outages exceed a certain cap).
 Although collected for all economies, the price of electricity is not included in the calculation of the aggregate score for getting electricity and the ease of doing business ranking.